Ball in the Vienna City Hall, elegant young ladies

 Various musical styles have also been included in the ball program in the Argentine capital.
 This is what Horacio Ferrer writes in the text of the “Vals del 18”: "Turn your waltz" and "You dance foxtrot and you sing it".

 On the occasion of the ball nights in the opera house in 1877, a variety of rhythms were danced to: polka, habanera, mazurka, waltz, quadrille, etc. The poster shows that Argentine tango was represented as well as foxtrot, rumba and vals.
-However, it is not clear whether on this occasion the Wiener walzer or the Vals criollo was played.
+However, it is not clear whether on this occasion the Viennese waltz or the Vals criollo was played.

 However, it seems reasonable to assume that the Lomuto orchestra played Argentine tango, milonga and Vals criollo, while the Ivan Weishaus Orchestra performed Viennese waltz.
 At the announced ball people danced to tango, jazz and swing, while at another ball the tango was accompanied by Hawaiian serenades alongside jazz.